SaaS and cloud solutions all prominent in facilities management

 Software as a service, SaaS for short, is a particular type of cloud app.
 InfoWorld explains that SaaS apps are cloud-based apps that deliver a single application to thousands of users, deploying a multi-tenant architecture.
 In other words, people are able to create, modify, save, access and share their files using a specialized application found on the Internet.

 TechTarget recently reported that SaaS is on the rise because it makes it easier for managers in any field to oversee their work.
 Whether you’re in facilities management, human resources, law, finance or what have you, it’s easy to collaborate on projects using data that’s globally accessible.
 Updates are automatic, so you never have to worry about downloading patches or installing add-ons.

-According to the tech blog 37Signals, web-based software is a great resource because it's simple - you'll never have to buy any CDs, download or install anything or worry about upgrades.
+A web-based software is a great resource because it’s simple – you’ll never have to buy any CDs, download or install anything or worry about upgrades.
 All you have to do is work.

 These three software categories – cloud-based, SaaS and web-based – are all closely related, but there are subtle differences among them.
 You’ll have to decide for yourself which one will work the best for your company’s facilities.

 If you’re struggling with that decision, schedule a demo so we can help you with the process.

 Editor’s Note: This blog post was originally published in November 2013 and has been updated for accuracy and relevance.